 On Premise vs Cloud: Understanding the Key Differences in Deployment

 When businesses evaluate how to deploy their software solutions, they often face a critical decision: on premise vs cloud deployment.
-Both options offer distinct advantages and drawbacks, and understanding the key differences is essential for making the right choice for your organization.
+Both options offer distinct advantages and drawbacks, and understanding the key differences is essential for making the right choice for your organisation.

 At Heed, we are committed to helping businesses improve internal communications, and whether you choose to deploy on premise or via the cloud, we offer flexible solutions to suit your needs.
 In this blog post, we’ll break down the key differences between on premise and cloud deployments, exploring the positives and negatives of each approach.

-On Premise Deployment: Full Control and Customization
+On Premise Deployment: Full Control and Customisation

 What is On Premise Deployment?